1950s Town

 Visitors can enjoy an ice cream and other traditional treats while listening to 50s tunes on the jukebox at John’s Café, a recreation of the popular café from Wingate in County Durham.
 The café was owned by Giovanni Baptista Parisella, known locally as John, who was of Italian descent.

-The menu includes ice cream made in the café, as well as other 1950s favourites including macaroni cheese, hot Bovril and hot Vimto.
+The menu includes ice cream made in the café, as well as other 1950s favourites including hot Bovril and hot Vimto.

 No. 2 Front Street